Animal (Muppet)

-Animal is a Muppet character from The Muppet Show, and the wild and frenzied monster who is a drummer of the fictional band Dr. Teeth and the Electric Mayhem.
-The character was originally performed by Frank Oz and currently by Eric Jacobson.
+Animal is a Muppet character from the sketch comedy television series The Muppet Show, and the wild and frenzied drummer of the fictional band Dr. Teeth and the Electric Mayhem.
+The character was performed originally by Frank Oz and currently by Eric Jacobson.
 His original concept sketches, which show him as a very hairy human, were drawn by Bonnie Erickson and Jim Henson.

 Characteristics

 Original performer Frank Oz has stated that Animal's character can be summed up in five words: sex, sleep, food, drums, and pain.
-Animal's vocabulary is generally limited to guttural shouts and monosyllabic grunts, often repeating a few simple phrases, as well as his trademark gravelly laugh.
+Animal's vocabulary is generally monosyllabic and limited to guttural shouts and grunts, often repeating a few simple phrases, as well as his trademark gravelly laugh.
 During performances, Animal is usually chained to the drum set by a collar around his neck, as his musical outbursts are extremely violent.
 In some episodes, he has been summoned to chase off performers who are 'being annoying'.

 From The Muppet Movie (1979), as the members of Electric Mayhem introduce themselves:

-Unique among characters on the show, Floyd Pepper has trained his fellow musician to obey a few simple off-drum commands correctly, suggesting dog training.

-Animal's bushy eyebrows and hair, outrageous behavior, and wild drumming has sometimes been compared to several classical hard-partying rock drummers, such as The Who's Keith Moon, Led Zeppelin's John Bonham, and Cream's Ginger Baker.
+Animal's bushy eyebrows and hair, outrageous behavior, and wild drumming has sometimes been compared to several classical hard-partying Id-worshipping rock drummers, such as The Who's Keith Moon, Led Zeppelin's John Bonham, and Cream's Ginger Baker.
 Animal is a savant, versatile session drummer, to back Muppet tunes, capable even of finishing a slow song, if the singer is a nice lady.
-He can match both Buddy Rich and Harry Belafonte in drum-offs on The Muppet Show, Questlove on Late Night with Jimmy Fallon in 2011, and Dave Grohl on The Muppets in 2015.
+He can match both Buddy Rich and Harry Belafonte in drum-offs on The Muppet Show, Questlove on Late Night with Jimmy Fallon in 2011, and Dave Grohl on The Muppets in 2015, agreeing to a tie.

 Animal shows a talent for jazz in a television advert for the Renault Clio car with French footballer Thierry Henry.

 Animal has sometimes run afoul of Muppet Show guests.
 In 1981, the aforementioned scene with Buddy Rich ends with the seasoned pro learning Animal's gonzo style, and performing it with twice the speed and proficiency.
-Animal throws a drum onto the irascible entertainer's head.
+Animal throws a drum onto the irascible entertainer's head, who later quipped "I'm just glad it wasn't a piano contest."
 When he repeatedly interrupted Rita Moreno's rendition of Fever with loud drumming outbursts, she became annoyed and slammed his head between a pair of cymbals (to which Animal responded by saying "Uh, that's my kinda woman!", before passing out).
 In another episode, he chased Mark Hamill and Angus McGonagle the Argyle Gargoyle offstage at Kermit's request after they snuck onstage.
 In another episode, Animal became hostile toward Dudley Moore when Moore tried to replace the band with a programmable, music-playing robot.
 On another occasion, however, Animal is starstruck by James Coburn after the movie tough-guy demonstrates his own violent streak in a parodic manner: